edsdk/flmngr-ckeditor/README.md

 You will have such file path as result: `ckeditor/plugins/file-manager/plugin.js`.

 ### If you use `config.js`
-Add this line into your "config.js" file to activate N1ED.
+Add these lines into your "config.js" file to activate the plugin:
 ```js
 config.extraPlugins = "file-manager";
 config.Flmngr = {